refactorthis/funcy/contributing.md

 ## Repository layout

-funcy is architected as a monorepo using a pnpm workspace.
+funcy is architected as a single package.

-- /packages/core - core funcy concerns
+- /src/core - core funcy concerns
-- /packages/api - funcy usage for building APIs using AWS Api Gateway
+- /src/integrations - various integrations for building services using funcy
+- /test - test helpers and mocks
 - /examples - example projects showing the use of funcy
 - /docs - github pages site